 Lack of Federal Loans Impact Minorities

-The reality is that the students who are most likely not to qualify for scholarships, or for whom grants do not cover all their expenses, are the ones most likely to attend a community college that doesn’t offer federal loans.
-To cover the gaps, many of these students rely on credit cards or private loans, or work multiple jobs in order to pay for their education.
+The reality is that the students who are most likely not to qualify for scholarships or for whom grants do not cover all their expenses are the ones most likely to attend a community college that doesn’t offer federal loans.
+To cover the gaps, many of these students rely on credit cards or private loans or work multiple jobs to pay for their education.
 The more students work, the less likely they are to graduate.
 And many of those that do graduate have incurred risky debt to do so and are more likely to default.

-While some look at the data and are pleased that “only” one million students are not eligible for federal loans, others see yet another barrier for the most disadvantaged students to receiving an education.
-When education is a primary key to ending the cycle of poverty, the decision by community colleges to discontinue offering federal student loans doesn’t just impact a student’s bottom line, it has a direct impact on their ability to climb the socioeconomic ladder.
+While some look at the data and are pleased that “only” one million students are not eligible for federal loans, others see yet another barrier for the most disadvantaged students to receive an education.
+When education is a primary key to ending the cycle of poverty, the decision by community colleges to discontinue offering federal student loans doesn’t just impact a student’s bottom line.
+It has a direct impact on their ability to climb the socioeconomic ladder.